cchalm/blundering-savant/STYLE_GUIDE.md

 ### Test Coverage

 Aim loosely for %80 test coverage.
-The final 20% tends to produce a lot of false positives, which slows down subsequent development.
+The final 20% tends to produce false positives (test failures despite correct behavior), which slows down subsequent development.
 Invest in static analysis instead.

 Do not write tests for trivial functions: